Course Transfer Policy

 Please visit www.ct.edu/transfer for details.

 Undergraduate students who believe that a transfer course has not been given a correct course equivalency during the evaluation process may submit a written request for review.
 The request should include the institution, prefix, and title of the specific course(s) along with the equivalency or requirement the student believes it should meet.
-A rationale for the request should be included along with supporting documentation (course description, syllabi, student learning outcomes).
-Requests will be reviewed by a transfer credit evaluator in the Registrar's Office and students will receive a response in writing.
-If a student is not satisfied with the outcome of the review by the Registrar, they may appeal the decision in writing to the Provost or designee.
+A rationale for the request should be included along with sufficient supporting documentation (course description, syllabi, student learning outcomes).
+Supporting documentation (syllabi, etc) must be relevant to the time period in which the course was originally taken.
+Course review requests will be examined by a senior transfer credit evaluator in the Registrar's Office and students will receive a response in writing.
+If a student is not satisfied with the outcome of the review by the evaluator, they may appeal the decision in writing to the Registrar.

 The appeal should contain the same information required for the initial review (see above) along with any additional explanations or arguments the student wishes to have considered.
-The Provost or designee will consider the appeal within 14 calendar days of receipt.
-In the deliberations, the Provost or designee will consult with subject matter experts.
-The Provost may affirm, reject, modify or adjust the transfer credit evaluation as deemed appropriate and will inform the student, in writing, of the College's decision.
-The decision of the Provost's Office is final and may not be appealed within the institution.
+The Registrar will consider the appeal within 14 business days of receipt.
+In the deliberations, the Registrar may consult with appropriate subject-matter Faculty experts and may affirm, reject, modify, or adjust the transfer credit evaluation as deemed appropriate.
+The student will be informed in writing of the College's decision.
+The decision of the Registrar is final.